p-sto/design_patterns/patterns/3_Decorator/description.md

 offer may be treated as a fundamental object (implementing ``IOffer`` interface) and all additional options (e.g. LED headlights) can be treated as decorators.

-There'll be also a ``OfferSpecification`` class, which will contain information about all included amenities - TBD.

----

 #### Important note

-Some languages e.g. Python or Java have a "decorators" but please not confuse it with this pattern.
-It's only some syntax sugar which at the first glance may look like some language-supported decorator pattern built-in, but it's not.
+Some languages e.g. Python or Java have "decorators" but these should not be confused with patterns itself.
+These do provide similar functionality, though it's only some syntax sugar for easier method/function response modification.